CBEP-SoCB-Details/CBEP_OA/Analysis/Tidal_Analysis.md

 ### Initial Graphic

-We fit a simple model, that fits a GAM smoother (cyclic cubic spline) to time since high tide,e WITHOUT accounting for autocorrelation.
+We fit a simple model, that fits a GAM smoother (cyclic cubic spline) to time since high tide, WITHOUT accounting for autocorrelation.

 Note also that we do not include linear predictor main effects for the seasons here.
 That is because we know, *a priori*, that the average